helenyjx/helenyjx/README.md

 ## 🎓 Education:

-🔭 Duke University, Durham, NC: Master of Science in Interdisciplinary Data Science (Expected: May 2024)
+🔭 Duke University, Durham, NC: Master of Science in Interdisciplinary Data Science (Aug.
+2022 - May 2024)

 🏫  University of Delaware, Newark, DE: Bachelor of Science, Finance (Feb.
-2019-May 2022)
+2019 - May 2022)

 ## 🛠 Technical Skills: